Grid (series): Grid Autosport (2014)

 Grid Autosport attempts to move the series back towards "more authentic racing games" following the release of Grid 2, which Codemasters felt was not as well-received by the company's core fanbase as they hoped.
 The developers consequently introduced major modifications to the handling model and built a lean, race-first oriented design for this title.
 It is available for Microsoft Windows, PlayStation 3, Xbox 360, Linux, iOS, Android, and Nintendo Switch.

 Grid (2019)

 A fourth installment in the Grid series, simply known as Grid, was released on 11 October 2019 for Microsoft Windows, PlayStation 4, and Xbox One, and November for Stadia.
 It features vehicles from the Le Mans GT and Daytona Prototype.
 The game was developed under Fernando Alonso's consultation and employs a new AI system, called "Nemesis".
 Opponents can be driven by up to 400 different AI profiles, each simulating different driving styles and behaviours.

 Grid Legends (2022)

-A fifth instalment in the Grid series, known as Grid Legends, was released on 25 February 2022 for Microsoft Windows, macOS, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.
+A fifth installment in the Grid series, known as Grid Legends, was released on 25 February 2022 for Microsoft Windows, macOS, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.

+It was added to Nintendo Switch 2 in January 2026.